Changlun: History

 The Battle of Jitra was fought between the invading Japanese and Allied forces during the Malayan Campaign of the Second World War, from 11–13 December 1941 including in Changlun.

 Demographics

 Changlun is a township in Kubang Pasu District, Kedah with population of 1506 as of 2010.

 As similar to most cities in Malaysia, Changlun population comprised 694 (46.1%) Malays, 583 (38.7%) Chinese, 86 (5.7%) Indian, 28 (1.9%) other Bumiputera and others such as Siamese and 115 (7.6%) Non-Malaysian.

 Transport

-Changlun is located on the North–South Expressway and Malaysia Federal Route 1 which runs the entire length of Peninsula Malaysia from Johor Bahru, Johor in the south where the border crossing to Singapore is located.
+Changlun is located on the North–South Expressway and Malaysia Federal Route 1 which runs the entire length of Peninsular Malaysia from Johor Bahru, Johor in the south where the border crossing to Singapore is located.
 The route is connected to Bukit Kayu Hitam northbound.

 Local Bus

 MyBas.Kangar's routes R10 and R15 serve the residents of Changlun, connecting the area with other parts of Kubang Pasu District (Jitra, Universiti Utara Malaysia), Alor Setar and Perlis via Terminal Changlun Bus Station.